-Patrick Weil is a Visiting Professor of Law at Yale Law School and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
-Professor Weil's work focuses on comparative immigration, citizenship, and Church States law and policy.
-His forthcoming book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic
+Professor Patrick Weil is a Visiting Professor of Law, Oscar M. Ruebhausen Distinguished Senior Fellow, and a Senior Research Scholar in Law at Yale Law School, and a senior research fellow at the French National Research Center in the University of Paris1, Pantheon-Sorbonne.
+Professor Weil's work focuses on comparative immigration, citizenship, and church-state law and policy.
+His most recent book is The Sovereign Citizen: Denaturalization and the Origins of the American Republic

 In France, Professor Weil has participated in a 2003 Presidential Commission on secularism, established by Jacques Chirac.
 In 1997, he completed a mission and a report on immigration and nationality policy reform for Prime Minister Lionel Jospin which led to the implementation of new immigration and citizenship laws adopted the following year.
 He also holds an appointment as Professor at the Paris School of Economics.

 Ph.D., Political Science, Institut d'Etudes Politiques de Paris